pilkonimo/Citynthesizer/README.md

 The generated ground_truth is stored under /ground_truth/current_run and additionally copied to /ground_truth/CityScapes_format.

-Alternatively, the script to execute multiple is saved ./multiple_runs.sh.
+Alternatively, ./multiple_runs.sh can be used to execute multiple such runs.
+In this case data is only accumulated in the CityScapes format.
 ## Similarity of Data to CityScapes

 Every run is additionally saved in a format similar to CityScapes (https://www.cityscapes-dataset.com/).